flotoria/nody/README.md

-# Nody VDE - Basic File Nodes
+# Nody VDE

-This is the basic file node implementation for Nody, a Visual Development Environment.
-Each node represents a file that can be clicked to expand into a code editor.
+Nody is an AI-native Visual Development Environment (VDE) that replaces traditional file-based coding with node-based visual architecture.
+It lets developers visualize their entire codebase as interconnected nodes and edges, powered by AI-assisted code generation and project understanding.
+Built with Next.js, ReactFlow, FastAPI, and ChromaDB, Nody reimagines how modern developers build, iterate, and collaborate on software.

 ## Features Implemented

 ✅ **Basic File Nodes**: Visual representation of files on canvas
 ✅ **Code Editor**: Click file nodes to expand and edit code
-✅ **FastAPI Backend**: RESTful API for file operations
-✅ **Real-time Editing**: Save changes directly to backend
-✅ **File Management**: Create, read, update, delete files
+✅ **Node Management**: Create, read, update, delete files

 ## Quick Start